VH-EAC. Lockheed L-1049 Constellation. c/n 4606.

-Entered onto Australian Aircraft Register as VH-EAC - October 14, 1955
+Entered onto the Australian Aircraft Register as VH-EAC - October 14, 1955

-Accepted by Qantas at Burbank, California - October 20, 1955
+It was accepted by Qantas Empire Airways at Burbank, California - October 20, 1955

-Departed Burbank on delivery flight to Australia - October 22, 1955
+Departed Burbank on the delivery flight to Australia - October 22, 1955

-Arrived Sydney at conclusion of delivery flight - October 25, 1955
+It arrived at Sydney (Kingsford Smith) on completion of the delivery flight - October 25, 1955

-Operated first Qantas revenue service Sydney-Tokyo - November 22, 1955
+Operated its first revenue service Sydney (Kingsford Smith) - Tokyo - November 22, 1955

-Withdrawn from service in Sydney for fitment of weather radar - April 3, 1956
+Withdrawn from service in Sydney for the fitment of weather radar - April 03, 1956

 Returned to service - April 29, 1956